 ***

-A plume of dust shrouded the setting sun as the '68 red Ford pickup wound its way through the long, narrow driveway.
+A plume of dust shrouded the setting sun as the '68 red Ford pickup wound its way down the long, narrow driveway.
 Her father was right on time, even bringing her a plate of chocolate chip cookies he baked the night before.

 "Hi Daddy, come on in," she said, waving him into the cabin.
 "You made cookies?"